WHAT IS IT?

 Some users weren’t as enthusiastic; one consumer wrote, “Don’t be mislead by fake 5-star reviews.
 I wanted this product to be all they said it would be so bad.
 Everything about this company, from the logo to the awesome marketing makes you think this stuff will be fantastic.
 Unfortunately, it tastes horrible, has a nasty aftertaste, and does nothing.”

 Another writes, “I was disappointed when the box arrived because it was only a 10 day supply for that price…I did not notice any significant benefit from it.
 I get more effect from a Starbucks coffee.”

 Just like all nootropics, experiences vary widely from person to person.
 Unlike the aforementioned consumers, the top reviewer had this to say: “This stuff is awesome.
 I received a sample in my goodie bag from a 5k running race I joined…I am presently training for a full marathon.
-I took this stuff prior to my 3.5 “hell hill” workout and I swear, I could’ve went another round after ingesting Mental Mojo.
+I took this stuff prior to my 3.5 “hell hill” workout and I swear, I could’ve gone another round after ingesting Mental Mojo.

 “I’ve also used this prior to my longer runs, and I felt like I could keep going and going…I will only use Mental Mojo for my long runs which are 8 miles and above because this stuff gives the extended physical support I need.”

 As for the taste, this same consumer suggests mixing it with flavored tea to give it a “nice creamy flavor.”
 No matter what you mix it with, be sure to use only the recommended daily dosage.
 Be safe, be smart and emancipate your mind.